jlengstorf/lengstorf.com/src/posts/79-right-thing-easy-thing/index.md

 calling any minute to discuss how our lives are very different but equally awesome."

+[^yuppie]:
-[^yuppie]: The Pearl, as far as I can tell, is where people who've just moved to Portland go, because they're convinced that all the cool stuff in Portland is there.
-Then, after a year, they move to the east side because they've realized that the Pearl is where the more expensive version of the cool stuff is.<br><br>This story is from my days of paying way too much for things so I could be "where the action is".
+  The Pearl, as far as I can tell, is where people who've just moved to Portland go, because they're convinced that all the cool stuff in Portland is there.
+Then, after a year, they move to the east side because they've realized that the Pearl is where the more expensive version of the cool stuff is.

+  This story is from my days of paying way too much for things so I could be "where the action is".

 <figure class="figure figure--center">
   <img